 Sexiest hotels in NYC

-If you’re seeking a sexy city reprieve away from Midtown’s mob scene, ride the subway one stop across the East River to Long Island City—a formerly industrial neighborhood turned culturally hip—and book a nice (or naughty) stay at Hotel NYC Z for you and your boo.
+If you’re seeking a city reprieve away from Midtown’s mob scene, ride the subway one stop across the East River to Long Island City—a formerly industrial neighborhood turned culturally hip—and book a nice (or naughty) stay at Hotel NYC Z for you and your boo.
 With a color scheme as contemporary as the amenities, all 100 rooms are highlighted with 10-foot ceilings and oversized feather beds dressed in Egyptian cotton sheets.
-Make the most of it with a saucy evening in: For the demure, the Nice package comes with a dozen roses, champagne, and in-room couple’s massage ($245).
+Make the most of it with a saucy evening in.
+For the demure, the Nice package comes with a dozen roses, champagne, and in-room couple’s massage ($245).
 Feeling impish?
-Opt for the Naughty package’s erotic game book and box of items (like handcuffs and a tickle feather), champagne, and chocolate covered strawberries ($395).
+Opt for the Naughty package’s erotic gamebook and box of items (like handcuffs and a tickle feather), champagne, and chocolate-covered strawberries ($395).
 Both specials also include breakfast in bed, but first, a nightcap; head down to their new subterranean restaurant The Cellar Bar, or up to Z Roof to take in sweeping views of Manhattan—they’re even more breathtaking from across the river.

 The monochromatic Night Hotel Theater District (not to be confused with its sister hotel, Night Hotel Times Square) offers a much-welcomed intimate haven amidst the sensory ambush of Times Square.
 The mood is set right from the lobby—from its sultry lighting to contemporary couches and racy art adorning the walls.
 This edgy, urban-chic vibe then carries up to all 72 guestrooms, where blackout curtains and minimalistic décor will wash a sense of seductive calm over you.
 (Up the ante in a roomy duplex penthouse or junior suite, which come with their own outdoor patio space.)
 And since sushi is an aphrodisiac, start your evening off right at their Red Moon restaurant and lounge, where Asian-fusion fare is served up with artisanal cocktails.
-It’s all the proof you need that the best things happen at night.
+It’s all the proof you need that the best things happen in the dark.

 What do you get when you interlace Parisian chic and New York vigor?
 Sexiest.
 Night.
 Ever.
 The NoMad, a grand hotel set in a century-old Beaux-Arts building just north of Madison Square Park, is what we call a “fresh classic.”
 It’s sodden with history, while the interior has been fully restored by French designer Jacques Garcia.
 His own Paris flat inspired the timeless, residential-feeling décor, so you’ll truly feel right at home amongst the rich mahogany furniture, custom-selected rugs, and curated artwork unique to each of the 168 rooms.
 For a social yet oo-la-la experience beneath the sky-high ceilings, share intimate conversation by The NoMad’s cozy fireplace (it was imported from a French chateau), or sip a Hot Buttered Rum (Diplomático Reserva Exclusiva rum, compound butter, and seasonal spices) in the two-level library—a favored locale for evening imbibing amidst locals.